 Dr. George John “Ainley” Thompson was born near Harbour Grace, Newfoundland on the 09th of May, 1861.
 He was the 4th of 6 children born to William Henry Thompson and the former Mary Elizabeth Davis.
-His siblings were Amelia Jane, Eugene, William, Victoria (who died at the age of 14) and Frederick.
+His siblings were Amelia Jane, Eugene, William, Victoria (who died in 1877 at the age of 14) and Frederick.

 Dr. Thompson graduated B.A. in 1885 and M.A. in 1888 from McGill University.
 Dr. Thompson became a Presbyterian Minister.
 On the 26th of March,1889 Dr. Thompson married Emmeline “Emma” Stevely at the home of the bride in London, Ontario.
 Mrs. Thompson was born on the 10th of March, 1861, the 3rd of 9 children born to William Stevely and the former Elizabeth Shepherd.
 Her siblings were Jane, Pemlia, John, Samuel, Elizabeth, William, Alma and Lena.
 According to the 1871 census the Stevely family lived in Wardsville and her father worked as a tinsmith.
 In 1881, the Stevely family lived in London, Ontario and Mr. Stevely was a merchant.

 After their marriage Dr. and Mrs. Thompson lived in London Twp., Ontario.
 Their first child, William Stevely Thompson was born in London Twp on the 25th of June, 1890.
 Their second son, Ainley “Stewart” Thompson was born on the 29th of May, 1892 in Aylmer, Ontario.
 A third son, John Gordon Thompson was also born in Aylmer on the 2nd of January, 1894.

 In 1907, Dr. Thompson graduated M.D. from The University of Toronto Faculty of Medicine.
 He opened a medical practice in Chatham.